Symplectic foliations and generalized complex structures

 Furthermore, over the complex forms $\nabla$ decomposes as

 and $\Theta$ as

 $\del$ and $\bar\del$ are complex-conjugate, as are $\theta_+$ and $\theta_-$, and $\theta_0$ is real. \end{lem}

-We don't give details of the proof of Lemma \ref{d decomposition}, since similar results are found in the literature.
+We omit a proof of Lemma \ref{d decomposition}, since similar results are found in the literature.
 See, for example, a real version in \cite[Proposition 10.1]{BGV1992}.

 In the case of a fibre bundle with connection, $\nabla$ is just the covariant derivative and $\Theta$ is its curvature.
-Below is a diagram showing the action of each real component of $d$ acting on the $(j;k)$ bigrading.
+Figure 1 shows the action of each real component of $d$ acting on the $(j;k)$ bigrading.